 The Lycian Sarcophagus, which depicts scenes from Greek mythology as well as griffons, centaurs, and sphinxes.

-The Alexander Sarcophagus that is covered in scenes of the Alexander the Great, but is actually believed to hold Abdalonymus, the king of Sidon.
+The Alexander Sarcophagus is covered in scenes of Alexander the Great but is actually believed to hold Abdalonymus, the king of Sidon.

 The Istanbul Through the Ages exhibition, which gives a good overview of the history of this complex city.
 Look out for a section of the chain used to block access to the Golden Horn during Byzantine times.

-The Istanbul Troy museum in the Anatolia and Troy through the Ages collections are worth seeing, and contain many artefact discovered at famous site.
+The Istanbul Troy museum in Anatolia and Troy through the Ages collections are worth seeing and contain many artefact discovered at the famous sites.

 The famous "The Alexander Sarcophagus" at Istanbul Archaeology Museum

-The stunning Tile Mihrab taken from Karamanoğlu İbrahim Bey Imaret (public kitchen) that was built in 1432.
+The stunning Tile Mihrab was taken from Karamanoğlu İbrahim Bey Imaret (public kitchen) that was built in 1432.

-Sultan Murat III’s pretty Fountain of Youth dating back to 1590 and set in the wall of the final room.
+Sultan Murat III’s pretty Fountain of Youth dates back to 1590 and is set in the wall of the final room.

 Located inside the beautiful Gulhane Park, adjacent to the Topkapi Palace and the Aya Irene (Hagia Eirene) museum/concert hall, there is plenty to see in the area.
 It is also just a short walk from the legendary Hagia Sophia and Blue Mosque.

 Main entrance of Istanbul Archaeological Museum

-The Istanbul Archaeology Museum hours are from 9am - 7.30pm.
-The last entrance (ticket kiosk closing) is at 6.30pm.
+The Istanbul Archaeology Museum's hours are from 9 am - 6.30 pm.
+The last entrance (ticket kiosk closing) is at 6.00pm.
 The museum is open everyday.
 Admission is 60 Turkish Lira per person, but is free to holders of a Museum Card.

 The easiest way to get there is to take a tram to Gulhane – from where it is just a short walk.